This blog may contain affiliate links. Read our disclosure policy for more info.

 Most of the high-quality coffee in Guatemala gets exported- but not the coffee that gets roasted on-site at Café Las Cristalinas in San Pedro.
 This is not to be confused with Cristalinas Cafe, Hotel and Restaurant, which is also located in San Pedro.

 Brewing arguably the best coffee and espresso on Lago de Atitlán, the owners are friendly, the vibe is laid-back, and they even have free bathrooms available for guests!
 (Trust me, this will become a luxury during your trip).

-They give coffee tours of their roasterie as well, and are one of the few places where you can get wifi besides an internet cafe, where you’ll have to pay for it.
-Sit at a bar overlooking the street while you sip your coffee, journaling, and watching tuk-tuks and pedestrians go by.
+They give coffee tours of their coffee roaster as well and are one of the few places where you can get wifi besides an internet cafe, where you’ll have to pay for it.
+Sit at a bar overlooking the street while you sip your coffee, journal, and watch tuk-tuks and pedestrians go by.
 They do also serve food, so if you’re looking for a bite, they can accommodate you, as well!